Howard Staunton: Influence on chess

 Staunton also advocated the Ponziani Opening 1.e4 e5 2.Nf3 Nc6 3.c3, which was often called "Staunton's Opening".
 It is rarely played today because it allows Black to choose between a sharp counterattack and a safe line that usually leads to a draw.

 His other writings

 Staunton's edition of Shakespeare's plays was respected.

 Staunton Memorial Tournament

-Between 2003–2009, a Howard Staunton Memorial Tournament was held at Simpson's-in-the-Strand, London, a restaurant which Staunton regularly visited in the 19th century to play and discuss chess (it was then a coffee house known as "The Divan" or "Simpson's Divan").
+Between 2003 and 2009, a Howard Staunton Memorial Tournament was held at Simpson's-in-the-Strand, London, a restaurant which Staunton regularly visited in the 19th century to play and discuss chess (it was then a coffee house known as "The Divan" or "Simpson's Divan").
 The 2008 tournament was the strongest to be held in London since 1986.